 Courses Recently Taught

-Audre Lorde once declared that “Poetry is not a luxury.”
+Audre Lorde once declared, “Poetry is not a luxury.”
 This course serves as an introduction to contemporary American poetry from 1945 to the present.
-While the themes and texts will vary between instructor, this course will pay attention to the production and decentering of American literary traditions and canons with respect to their socio-political and aesthetic contexts.
+While the themes and texts vary among instructors, this course pays attention to the production and decentering of American literary traditions and canons with respect to their socio-political and aesthetic contexts.
 Poets may include Robert Duncan, Muriel Rukeyser, Tommy Pico, Adrienne Rich, Amiri Baraka, Jericho Brown, Fatimah Asghar, Ilya Kaminsky, Hoa Nguyen, Evie Shockley, Wang Ping, C.D.
 Wright, Terrance Hayes and many others.
-This counts toward the post-1900 requirement for the major (or, for the classes of 2023 and earlier, the approaches to literary study requirement).
-Prerequisite: junior standing or ENGL 210-291 or permission of instructor.
+This counts toward the post-1900 requirement for the major.
+Prerequisite: ENGL 210-291 or junior standing.